PrathameshDeshpande/One_Shot_Learning/README.md

 # One_Shot_Learning
-This is one shot Learning implementation
+This is one shot Learning implementations